Linux Hosts Authentication

 In the Linux hosts authentication section of the Veeam Backup & Replication settings, you can specify SSH fingerprint verification settings for protected Linux machines.

 You can select one of the following options:

-- Add all discovered hosts to the list automatically — with this option enabled, Veeam Backup & Replication allows all added Linux VMs and Linux servers to connect to the backup server.
+- Add all discovered hosts to the list automatically — with this option enabled, Veeam Backup & Replication allows all Linux servers added to the protection group and all Linux VMs to be connected to the backup server.

 - Add unknown hosts to the list manually (more secure) — with this option enabled, only the following Linux machines can connect to the backup server:

 - Protected machines that have already established a connection to the backup server and have their fingerprints stored in the Veeam Backup & Replication database.

 Veeam Backup & Replication displays the number of trusted machines in the Trusted hosts field.
 To export the list of trusted machines to the known_hosts file, click Export and specify a path to the folder to save the file.

 - Protected machines specified in the known_hosts file imported to Veeam Backup & Replication.
 To import the known_hosts file, click Import and specify a path to the folder where the file resides.

 Machines that do not meet the above-mentioned conditions cannot connect to the Veeam backup server and download Veeam Agent for Linux installation packages during discovery.
 Also, guest OS processing of untrusted VMs will fail.

 Veeam Backup & Replication displays these computers under the Untrusted node in the inventory.
 To start managing an untrusted computer, you need to validate its fingerprint manually in the Veeam Backup & Replication console.
 To learn more, see Validating SSH Fingerprints.